Teiid-Designer/teiid-designer-samples/cli/install-cli.md

 ### Installation options

-To install the VDB Builder cli, you can
+To install the VDB Builder cli, you have two options:
-- Build latest source
+1. Build latest source
-- Download a pre-built kit
+2. Download a pre-built kit

-### Build latest source
+### 1. Build latest source

 To build a kit from the latest source: